From Medan airport (Kuala Namu)

 Smoking, with the windows closed, is common on the minibuses, Indonesians don't like the wind!
 The minibus engine is mounted under the front seat, so it can be quite hot here (but also anywhere else in the bus).
 The buses break down quite often, and if this happens you will be expected to pay the cost of your journey to where the bus has broken down, from where you just have to wait for the next bus to go by.

-Last bus is around 5:30pm from Medan, and the journey time is 3 hours by minibus, 3.5 hours by PS.
+Last bus is around 5:30pm from Medan, and the journey time is 3 hours.

 Bus via Binjai